Force over Distance: Chapter 26

 “Fine.”
 Jackson’s voice was cold.
 “I look forward to working with Tamara.
 When you’re dead.”
 It shot him a baleful glare, and vanished.

 Young crossed the room, his boots scraping over fine-grained dust on the floor.
-He pulled up a chair and dropped into it, directly across from the scientist.
-Rush’s laptop was between them, resting against a locked screen.
+He pulled up a chair and dropped into it, putting himself directly opposite the scientist.

-Young dragged it out from under his fingers.
-Friction carried Rush’s hands along with the keyboard, extending them along the table until Young lifted the machine away.
+Rush’s laptop was between them.
+Young dragged it from under his fingers.
+Friction carried Rush’s hands along with the keyboard as Young lifted the machine away.

 Compared to the party he’d just left, the room was crushingly quiet.